bhyleee/bats_radar_tracker/README.md

 ## Prerequisites

 - Python 3.10.8
-- Conda (recommended for environment management)
+- Conda (required for environment management)
 - The program was created using a linux-based Macbook Pro ARM64 processor
+- This model relies on a now-depreciated version of Keras (2.11)

 ## Installation and Setup